back

 When you’re thinking about making a big purchase, try to stop yourself by opening your bank account app on your phone first.
 If you can interrupt the impulse and remind yourself of what’s essential, it may help you to avoid the purchase.
 Maybe try taking a few moments to focus on your breathing and ground yourself.
 This may help to clear your mind so you can think more realistically.

-2. Improve Your Credit Score
+2. Tired of Being Broke?
+Improve Your Credit Score!

 Boosting your credit score is a big part of mastering personal finance.
-A higher credit score will lead to better loans, credit cards, interest rates, and more.
+A higher FICO score will lead to better loans, credit cards, interest rates, and more.
 And if you can avoid costly loans and interest rates, you’ll save more money.
-There are a handful of proven ways to increase your credit score over time:

 Become Debt Free

-Lowering your overall debt is one of the most significant ways to improve your credit.
+Lowering your outstanding debt is one of the most significant ways to improve your credit.
 Even if you only have a little money left over each month, it’s wise to put it toward your existing debt.

 Paying Your Student Loans